 (The Good Girl: Dale Robinette)

-Genre: Comedy; Starring: Jennifer Aniston, Jake Gyllenhaal, Zooey Deschanel, Tim Blake Nelson, John C. Reilly, Mike White (Director); Director: Miguel Arteta; Author: Mike White (Director); Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Fox Searchlight Pictures
+Genre: Comedy; Starring: Jennifer Aniston, Jake Gyllenhaal, Zooey Deschanel, Tim Blake Nelson, John C. Reilly, Mike White (Director); Director: Miguel Arteta; Author: Mike White (Director); Runtime (in minutes): 94; MPAA Rating: R; Distributor: Fox Searchlight Pictures